20 April 2023

 • Graphic display of the individual tank’s status

-• Real-time recording events of instrument status
+• Real-time events recording of devices status

 • Fully connectable via the local network (LAN) of the existing site